miftahihsan/Alfred-Facebook-Hackathon-2020/README.md

 ![](DocImage/paste-call-back-url.png)

-* Your webhook setup is now complete!!
+* Congratulations!
+You are Half way there 🎉🎉🎉.
+Your webhook setup is now complete!!

 ### Page and App Setup